YouXam/is-search-bot/README.md

 ### Response Structure

-- `success`: Boolean indicating if the query was processed successfully.
+- `success`: Boolean indicating whether the query was processed successfully.
 - `isBot`: Boolean indicating whether the IP belongs to a bot.
 - `name`: The name of the search engine (e.g., "google", "bing", "apple", "baidu").
 - `comment`: Additional details about the IP or bot.

 ## Supported Search Engines

-The API currently supports identifying bots from the following search engines:
+The API currently identifies bots from the following search engines:

 - **Google**
 - **Bing**
 - **Apple**
 - **Baidu**

+## How It Works

+1. **Reverse DNS Lookup**: The API resolves the hostname of the given IP address using reverse DNS.
+2. **Validation**: It matches the resolved hostname against known patterns used by supported search engines.
+3. **Response**: Provides detailed information if the IP is recognized as a bot.

 ## Example IPs

 - `66.249.66.9`: Known Googlebot IP.
-- Try other public IPs to test their bot status.
+- Use other public IPs to test their bot status.

-## Installation and Deployment

-No installation is required.
-Use the provided API endpoint to perform checks instantly.

 ## Use Cases

-- **Bot Detection**: Identify traffic from search engine crawlers to manage and monitor bot activity.
+- **Bot Detection**: Monitor and classify traffic from search engine crawlers.
-- **Analytics Filtering**: Improve accuracy by filtering out bot-generated traffic.
+- **Analytics Filtering**: Exclude bot traffic for more accurate web analytics.
-- **Access Management**: Control access based on bot detection to optimize server resources.
+- **Access Management**: Manage server resources by detecting and controlling bot access.

-## Notes

-- Ensure the IP address provided is public and valid for accurate results.
-- The API uses a maintained database of known search engine bot IPs to ensure reliability.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for details.